Lemon, Rosemary, and Yogurt Cake

 Directions:

 Preheat the oven to 350 degrees F. Cream the butter and honey together, about 3 minutes.
 Add fresh lemon juice, lemon zest, and vanilla.
-Add yogurt, and then add the eggs one at a time.
+Add yogurt, then add the eggs one at a time.
 Add flour, baking powder, salt, and freshly chopped rosemary.

 Mix for an additional minute, scraping down the bowl, until the mixture is well combined and smooth.